alexzoid-eth/gho-competition/certora/PROPERTIES.md

 - `userBalanceAlwaysZero`
   - Proves that any user's balance of GhoAToken is always zero

+---

+- `initializeCouldBeExecutedOnce`
+  - Initialize could be executed once

 ## State Transitions

+- `possibilityOfTransferOutGhoTokensToTresaury`
+  - Possibility of anyone to withdraw GHO tokens to the GHO Tresaury
+- `possibilityOfBurnMintChangeBucketLevel`
+  - Possibility of change current contract's bucketLevel with mint and burn
+- `noAnotherUserBucketLevelCouldBeChanged`
+  - Only bucketLevel of current contract could be changed
+- `possibilityDecreaseWholeBalance`
+  - Possibility of decrease whole balance of sGHO tokens
+- `handleRepaymentBurnAnythingMoreBalanceFromInterest`
+  - handleRepayment() should burn anything more than balance from interest

 ## Variable Transitions

+- `initializedWithSpecificPoolAddressOnly`
+  - Could be initialized with specific pool address only
+- `onlyPoolAdminCouldUpdateCriticalAddresses`
+  - Only Pool admin could set Treasury, VariableDebtToken, IncentivesController (expect in `initialize()`)
+- `variableDebtTokenSetOnlyOnce`
+  - VariableDebtToken could be set once
+- `systemVariablesNotSetToZero`
+  - System variables (ghoTreasury, ghoVariableDebtToken) could not be set to zero (expect in `initialize()`)
+- `possibilityGhoTreasuryModify`
+  - GhoTreasury could be modified
+- `possibilityGhoVariableDebtTokenModify`
+  - GhoVariableDebtToken could be modified

 ## Unit Tests